2023 Best Visual & Performing Arts Schools in the Southeast Region

 After completing their degree, visual and performing arts graduates from Tulane carry an average student debtload of $27,000.

-The University of Tennessee - Chattanooga came in at #19 in this year’s edition of the Best Visual & Performing Arts Schools in the Southeast Region ranking.
+The University of Tennessee - Chattanooga ranked #19 on this year’s Best Visual & Performing Arts Schools in the Southeast Region list.
 Located in the city of Chattanooga, UT Chattanooga is a public college with a fairly large student population.

 On average, visual and performing arts graduates from UT Chattanooga take out $26,000 in student loans while working on their degree.